 Hope for rural Zambia

-Makunka Rural Health Centre resides in a remote area of Northern Zambia called Kazungula.
+Makunka Rural Health Centre resides in a remote area of Southern Zambia called Kazungula.
 The centre provides health and educational services to people who would otherwise go without vital health checkups and treatments.

 In the area Makunka serves, the rate of HIV is high and over 1,200 residents are isolated from developed areas making it impossible to obtain medical assistance on their own.